purplehippo911/flexbox/README.md

-# Grid
+# Flexbox

-This is my solution to the [CSS Grid](https://https://cssgrid.io/).
-This tutorial helped me learn Grid the right way, and it also changed how I align multiple items.
+This is my solution to this [Flexbox tutorial](https://flexbox.io/).
+This tutorial helped me learn Flexbox the right way, and it also changed how I align multiple items.

 ## Table of contents